dennyreiter/mqtt-bed/README.md

 Based upon code from https://github.com/danisla/iot-bed

-It requires paho-mqtt, which can be installed with Pip, and also gatttool, part of the bluez package (sudo apt install bluez.) hcitool will probably be needed, to find the address of your bed, which is part of bluez also.
+It requires [[https://pypi.org/project/paho-mqtt/ paho-mqtt]], which can be installed with Pip, and also [[http://manpages.ubuntu.com/manpages/cosmic/man1/gatttool.1.html gatttool]], part of the bluez package (sudo apt install bluez.) hcitool will probably be needed, to find the address of your bed, which is part of bluez also.

 ```